nickcampt/comp20-ncamp/mbta/README.md

     Render a polyline (any color) that connects "your" marker to the marker of the closest MBTA Red Line subway station.
 DONE

     Upon clicking on a MBTA Red Line subway station marker, display an infowindow of the schedule of upcoming trains for that station.
+Done

 Who I worked with: Tent Turner and I bounced ideas off one another throughout the whole project.
 I showed him the google tutorial on finding your current location.